Fire Emblem: The Blazing Blade: Synopsis

 One year later, Elbert disappears, prompting Eliwood and his friend Lord Hector, younger brother of Marquess Uther of Ostia, to investigate.
-The pair discover that the Black Fang has incited Marquess Darin of Laus to rebel against Lycia, and Elbert was captured when he refused to cooperate.
+The pair discovers that the Black Fang has incited Marquess Darin of Laus to rebel against Lycia, and Elbert was captured when he refused to cooperate.
 After rescuing Lyn from Darin's troops, the three pursue him to the Dread Isle.
 There, they reunite with Ninian and Nils and learn that the Black Fang is being manipulated by Nergal, a dark sorcerer who seeks to provoke all-out war in Elibe, providing him with an enormous amount of "quintessence", or life-force, from fallen warriors.
 By forcing the siblings to open the Dragon's Gate, he can summon dragons to Elibe.
 The party kills Darin, but Elbert dies delivering a grave wound to Nergal.
 The party returns to Ostia to report recent events to Uther, who directs them to the western desert of Nabata.
 There, they meet Archsage Athos, who sends them to Bern to find the Shrine of Seals.
 In Bern, the heroes save Prince Zephiel from an assassination attempt orchestrated by his jealous father, King Desmond.
 Out of gratitude, the queen of Bern gives them directions to the Shrine of Seals.
 At the Shrine, the party meets the ancient hero Bramimond, who unseals the Blazing Blade Durandal and the Thunder Axe Armads so they can oppose Nergal.
 However, Nergal returns and captures Ninian.
 The heroes collect the legendary weapons, but Nergal tricks Eliwood into killing Ninian, who, along with Nils, is revealed to be a half-dragon.
 The group returns to Ostia, where Hector learns that Uther has died of an illness.
 The party and Athos return to the Dread Isle and defeat Nergal, who summons three dragons with the last of his strength.
 Bramimond arrives and resurrects Ninian, who banishes two of the dragons; the heroes slay the last dragon in battle.

 In the aftermath, Athos expends the last of his energy and predicts a future conflict originating in Bern before dying; Bramimond also passes, having used the last of his power to resurrect Ninian.
 Nils returns through the Dragon's Gate and seals it, while Ninian follows him, or, if she has fallen in love with Eliwood, chooses to remain in Elibe as his wife despite a far shorter lifespan.
-Eliwood becomes marquess of Pherae, while Hector inherits his brother's title as marquess of Ostia, and Lyn abdicates her claim over Caelin and returns to Sacae.
+Eliwood becomes the Marquess of Pherae, while Hector inherits his elder brother's title as Marquess of Ostia, and Lyn (if she does not marry Hector or Eliwood) abdicates her claim over Caelin and returns to Sacae.
 Fifteen years later, Eliwood and Hector reunite, introduce their respective children Roy and Lilina to each other, and discuss the recent assassination of Desmond.
 Meanwhile, the embittered Zephiel is confronted by a robed man (Jahn) who accuses him of awakening a demon dragon, a prelude to the events of Fire Emblem: The Binding Blade.